agile-ts/documentation/docs/Interfaces.md

 logger.debug("Jeff"); // Logs 'MyLog Debug: Jeff'
 ```
-The log messages of AgileTs has the prefix "Agile" by default.
+The log messages of AgileTs have the prefix "Agile" by default.

 | Type               | Default   | Required |
 |--------------------|-----------|----------|